starmallow/PHY329_Project/README.md

 Kristine Anderson, Srija Lahiri, Nathan Safranek

 Description: The problem we are solving is the Nagel-Schreckenberg traffic model.
 This model simulates freeway traffic as a function of car density, so our solution should accurately depict and simulate traffic at different levels of car density.
+We may explore traffic modeling more by adding/deleting lanes of traffic, obstacles, etc. to simulate real-time road conditions.